01-edu/public/subjects/corewar/README.md

 - `10` will be used for a direct parameter.
 - `11` will be used for an indirect parameter.

-Here is an example of a pcode byte `01111000`:
+An example of a pcode byte could be `01111000`:

-This means the first parameter is expected to be a register, the second should be an indirect value and the third a direct value.
+Here the first parameter is expected to be a register, the second should be an indirect value and the third a direct value.

 > Those numbers are in binary base, for example `10` in binary is `2` in decimal.

 #### Has IDX field

-Some instruction will sum up direct values and/or use them as addressed to lookup into the arena memory space.
+Some instruction will sum up direct values and/or use them as addresses to lookup into the arena memory space.
 For this reason we know that a full 32 bits integer won't be necessary and to save space we do save direct values on only two bytes in those cases.

 You have `Had Idx` column in the Instruction Set table, when it is true you must save and read direct parameters on two bytes, when false they will be saved on four bytes as usual.